 This web-site is a Work-In-Progress, describing the overall aims of our project, which is not just to build a family home for ourselves, but to help and encourage others in this beautiful country to design, build and live in equally low-energy houses.

 and are enjoying living in our house.

-James is developing with stone walls our Mediterranean garden, the soil is poor but we have learnt how to make compost, our plants love it.
-Anke learnt much what it means to grow plants in Mediteranean climate, but she says it is only the beginning of acquiring more knowledge by also experiencing with growing plants.
+James is crafting with the local stone, walls for our Mediterranean garden, the soil is poor but we have learnt how to make compost, our plants love it.
+Anke learnt much what it means to grow plants in Mediterranean climate. it’s hot for 3 months with no rain.
+Learning much, which plants to use with little or no water, heartbreaking at times when some carefully grown flowers just say, no thank you.
 This is our wisteria on the terrace, it is doing beautifully.

 Our Japonica Camelia is a star, we bought this plant some 5 years ago, it was transplanted many times, because of the endless wait to get the house built!

 We also have a section on Risan and its neighbourhood, to give you some idea of just how special and beautiful this part of the world is.
 In 2009, because of our building activities